 3. Highly Intense Supervised Therapeutic Exercise

 The reality is that when a physical therapist is also in charge of your high-intensity exercise program, all of your care along the spectrum of pain and performance can be taken into account.
 PAIN CHANGES MOVEMENT.
-No one would really argue this.
+No one would argue this.
 When you move differently to negotiate around pain, this will lead to more compensation and then more pain!
-This is why a physical therapist’s eyes are very useful.
+This is why a physical therapist’s eyes are beneficial.

 What to Do to Get Yourself All-the-Way Well

 Dr. Carlos J Berio, PT, DPT, MS, CSCS, CMTPT is a licensed Doctor of Physical Therapy, Certified Strength and Conditioning Specialist, and a Certified Myofascial Trigger Point Therapist.
 In addition, he holds a Master’s Degree in Clinical Exercise Physiology.
-He has treated high school, collegiate, recreational, and professional athletes of various sports including baseball, softball, football, hockey, tennis, swimming, golf, and martial arts.
-His experience as a collegiate and semi-professional athlete as well as a professional baseball coach make him a sought-after resource among elite-level athletes on the field and in the training room.
+He has treated high school, collegiate, recreational, and professional athletes of various sports, including baseball, softball, football, hockey, tennis, swimming, golf, and martial arts.
+His experience as a collegiate and semi-professional athlete, as well as a professional baseball coach, make him a sought-after resource among elite-level athletes on the field and in the training room.
 The concept of ‘all the way well’ in his work as a physical therapist and fitness professional is what continues to drive Dr. Berio to be the best movement specialist there is.